Frequently Asked Questions

 This will depend on the partner school.
 Ideally, they should sign the contract before arriving in Peru.
 Working Visa may be organized beforehand.

-Do I need to have the International Child Protection Certificate?
+Do I need to obtain the International Child Protection Certificate?

 Yes.
 As an overseas organisation we are unable to request one for you.
 You must apply for the International Child Protection Certificate: http://www.acro.police.uk/icpc/